October 11, 2001

-They left the restaurant and walk down the street with various people staring at them.
-Some of them recognized them from the newspaper detailing the one-month anniversary of the September 11 attacks and cheered while others shook their heads wondering how some people with Down syndrome and other mental issues (especially Sean’s hatred of America) could have stopped terrorists from attacking New York.
+They left the restaurant and walked down the street with various people staring at them.
+They knew the cousins from the newspaper detailing the one-month anniversary of the September 11 attacks.
+Many people cheered while others shook their heads wondering how some people with Down Syndrome and other various mental issues (especially Sean’s hatred of America) could have stopped terrorists from attacking New York.

-Yet, there was a rude man that approached the cousins, yelling, “Why didn’t you let the attacks happen?”
+Yet, a rude man approached the cousins, yelling, “Why didn’t you let the attacks happen?”

 “WHAT DID YOU SAY???”
-Andrea snarled at the man who make that rude remark concerning the September 11 attacks.
+Andrea snarled at the man who made that rude remark concerning the September 11 attacks.

 “You know what I said,” said the angry man.
 “Why didn’t you let them blow up the Twin Towers?”

-“Well, here’s what I have to say about that,” said Andrea and she sized up the man.
+“Well, here’s what I have to say about that,” Andrea said as she sized up the man.
 He was fat and ugly with a twisted nose, pimples that scarred his face, unwashed hair, and wearing ragged clothes.

-In other words, this man wasn’t the sort of man who should be harassing the cousins at all.
+In short, this man wasn’t the kind of man who should be harassing the cousins.

 “Now listen up here, you big fat tub of lard,” Sean snapped as he faced the man.
 “I’m only going to tell you this once.
 You have no right, no right to be yelling at us like that.
 We saved your pathetic country so you can live in it without fear of being blown up by terrorists, and this is how you choose to thank us?
 By scolding us for not allowing bad people to blow up buildings and killing hundreds if not thousands of American citizens?
-You are absolutely the worst person in the world if you had to say that to us.
-I’ve spent my entire life dealing with people like you.
-I’ve fought for this country for most of my life and I gave my blood when I should have been doing something else, and I really don’t like people like you.”
+You’re absolutely the worst person in the world if you had to say that to us, and I’ve spent my entire life dealing with people like you.
+I have fought for this country for most of my life and I gave up my blood when I should have been doing something else and I don’t like people like you.”

 “What’s happening here?” said William.

-“Nothing except for some fool decided to yell at us for not allowing terrorists to attack Americans,” said Sean.
-“Don’t forget, we had relatives who fought in World War 2 on the side of the Americans because they didn’t want Hitler and his Aryan supremacy to take over the world.”
+“Nothing except for some fool of a man decided to yell at us for not allowing terrorists to attack Americans,” said Sean.
+“Don’t forget, we had relatives who fought in World War II on the side of the Americans because they didn’t want Hitler and his Aryan supremacy to take over the world.”

-“Then he starts pulling out random Monty Python quotes from his behind,” Logan snapped in anger.
+“And then he goes and starts pulling out random Monty Python quotes from his ass,” Logan snapped in anger.

-Andrea wasn’t finished yet.
+But Andrea wasn’t finished yet.
 “Now listen up here, you wolf in sheep’s clothing!
-I didn’t prevent the 9/11 attacks as well as my own murder just to be insulted by a lying pathetic son of a Pharisee such as yourself!
-You are like a magician who conjures gulden into the mouths of silly people, but when they open their mouths, they have horse dirt in them.”
+I didn’t prevent the 9/11 attacks as well as my own murder to be insulted by a lying pathetic son of a Pharisee such as yourself!
+You’re like a magician who conjures gulden into the mouths of silly people, but when they open their mouths, they have horse dirt in them.”